MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/downtargeting-to-vs2019.md

 - vssdk
 ---

-# Down-targeting to Visual Studio 2019
+# Target Visual Studio 2019 when creating an extension in Visual Studio 2022 Preview

 When you create a new VSIX project using Dev17, the project is created from a template that targets Dev17.
 If you want to target Visual Studio 2019, you must modify the created project.

 Consider using [shared projects](shared-projects.md) to target Visual Studio 2019 and Dev17 while sharing most or all the code in your extension.